 Quick answer

-A few bubbles after topping up coolant or after recent cooling-system work can be trapped air.
-Persistent bubbling while the engine is running is more concerning, especially if the coolant level drops or the engine overheats.
+A few bubbles after topping up coolant, changing a hose or bleeding the system can simply be trapped air escaping.
+Constant bubbling while the engine is running is more concerning, especially if coolant level drops, the engine overheats, the heater blows cold or the expansion tank pushes coolant out.

 Is coolant bubbling always a bad sign?